 • Once you’ve cleaned your coat the soap may have stripped most of the oil out of the coat so it will need reproofing.
 When reproofing your Driza-Bone garment please refer to the reproofing instructions as listed above on this page

 • If the garment is completely overrun with mould you can wash the whole coat in diluted vinegar and water.
+(Dilution is one part vinegar and twenty parts water.)
 This will get the vinegar right through the whole coat to kill the mould.

 Please note, always store your oilskin garment in a dry well-ventilated area.
 Do not place in a cupboard or plastic bag for long periods of time, otherwise, it will become mouldy.